19sabhya/Logger/README.md

 The code above specifically shows that the entry made has a severity level of Error.
-Similarly, operator "()" will be overloaded for other severity levels.
-The above code returns the value of Logger_Error{fileName, lock}, so we must create a class representing it.
+Similarly, operator `"()"` will be overloaded for other severity levels.
+The above code returns the value of `Logger_Error{fileName, lock}`, so we must create a class representing it.

-The class Logger_Error is the class responsible for finally making the entry of the various severity levels in the specified output log file.
-Therefore, the constructor of the class Logger_Error takes two inputs: fileName, which specifies the name of the output file, and lock, which ensures thread safety.
-Now to write in the log file left shift operator "<<" are overloaded for various types of possible parameters such as - bool, integer, string, Logger_End_Of_File, and const char*.
+The `class Logger_Error` is the class responsible for finally making the entry of the various severity levels in the specified output log file.
+Therefore, the constructor of the `class Logger_Error` takes two inputs: fileName, which specifies the name of the output file, and lock, which ensures thread safety.
+Now to write in the log file left shift operator `"<<"` are overloaded for various types of possible parameters such as - `bool`, `integer`, `string`, `Logger_End_Of_File`, and `const char*`.
 This data is then stored in the buffer "output" and whenever the object "lend" is encountered an entry is made in the log file and the contents of the buffer are cleared.
 The operator overloading function with parameter as lend is as following: